DarkStussy/aioscraper/docs/concepts/pipelines.rst

 When you call ``await pipeline(item)``:

 - The dispatcher picks the container by ``type(item)``; if none is registered it raises or warns depending on ``PipelineConfig.strict``.
 - Global middlewares run outer-to-inner.
-Each wrapper does its work and awaits ``call_next(item)`` to keep going; the final result bubbles back out through them in reverse order.
+Each wrapper does its work and awaits ``handler(item)`` to keep going; the final result bubbles back out through them in reverse order.
 - Inside the core chain: run all pre-middlewares in registration order (each can mutate/replace the item).
 - Run each pipeline instance in order; each must return the (possibly mutated) item for the next step.
 - Run all post-middlewares in registration order.